ShrikeGames/commander_gpt/README.md

-# commander_gpt
+# Commander GPT
-An ntegratation of OpenAI, Azure TTS, and other tech to have a conversation with a fictional character.
+- An integratation of OpenAI, Azure TTS, and other tech to have a conversation with a fictional character.
-It aims to have a customizable experience without needing to change code, just config files or image files.
+- It aims to have a customizable experience without needing to change code, just config files or image files.

+## Inspiration
 Based on DougDoug's https://github.com/DougDougGithub/Babagaboosh/tree/main